Accountable care organisations, accountable care systems in England

 - Increased funding of the NHS and personal social care (e.g. to average EU levels) to ensure that integration can deliver improved patient services rather than be the disguise for ‘efficiency savings’ and cuts;

 - Personal social care provided on the same terms as health, free at the point of use and paid for from public funding as in Scotland – unlike means-tested charges for social care alongside free health care which will prevent integrated care;

 - Robust piloting of future plans for integration and in-depth, independent evaluation;

 - New legislation that protects Bevan’s founding principles of the NHS; ends the marketisation and fragmentation of the NHS; and re-establishes public bodies and NHS services that are accountable to Parliament and local communities – legislation such as that drafted in the NHS Bill 2016-17.

-This is the summary to our full KONP briefing – see the full paper here
+This is the summary to our full KONP briefing – for the full paper see here

 There have not been actual cuts in total NHS funding since 2010 – funding has risen very slightly in cash terms.
 However, the rise has been far slower than the growth of population need and cost pressures. £22bn is the gap between the virtually frozen funding 2015-2020 and the steadily rising costs and pressures, and that implies “savings” which must amount to cuts.